 (1) A body called the Gaming Community Trust is established.

-(2) The function of the Trust is to give advice and make recommendations to the Minister, on its own initiative or at the request of the Minister, on the application of moneys standing to the credit of the Trust Fund for the benefit of the community.
+(2) The function of the Trust is to give advice and make recommendations to the Minister, on its own initiative or at the request of the Minister, on the application of moneys standing to the credit of the Trust Account for the benefit of the community.

 (3) The Trust shall consist of 5 members as follows —